 So many New Year's Resolutions are abandoned by the end of January.
 Actually, this is true of most people's vision and goals.
 The key problem is that setting a goal is not enough.
 You actually need a step-by-step process to realize or achieve your goal.

 Watch and get a complete breakdown of each step you need to realize your goals.
 Goals setting is critical for Entrepreneurs, Business People, Students, Leaders, Martial Artists, Kung Fu and Tai Chi Lovers.
 In short, everyone could benefit from setting SMART - Specific, Measurable, Achievable, Realistic, Time-Bound Goals.

-Feel better, move better, have more energy with Authentic Traditional Tai Chi https://www.tccii.com/mastering-chen-tai-chi-chuan
+Feel better, move better, have more energy with the original style of Tai Chi Chuan

 Welcome!
 Shawn and Drake here.
 Today we’re talking about are new year's resolutions.

 That's everybody's favorite topic right now.

 SHAWN: To practice more.

 All Right!
 This is good, so give this boy a hand.

 But did you know that most people's new year's resolutions, they're done by the end of January?